Khulna Medical College

 The Khulna Medical College (KMC) (খুলনা মেডিকেল কলেজ) is a government medical school in Khulna, Bangladesh.
-It is affiliated with Sheikh Hasina Medical University.
+It is affiliated with Khulna Medical University.
 It is located in the city of Khulna, near the inter-district Bus Stand at the entrance to the city.

 Khulna Medical College was established in 1992.
-The current principal is Md Abdul Ahad.
+The legendary person of KMC is Professor Dr Golam Mashud, head of the department of Hepatology.
+Now he is the running Principal of Khulna Medical College.
+He joined as principal in 06/03/2025.

 National and international recognition

 This institute is recognized by BCPS (Bangladesh College of Physicians and Surgeons) for postgraduate training and it has been included in WHO directory of medical colleges.
 As such graduates from this college can take part in USMLE examination in the United States.